 This brochure provides facts and information about bats in B.C.
 Several myths and fears about these vulnerable and fascinating creatures are dispelled.
 Bats constitute nearly 1/4 of the known mammal species and occupy every habitat type except for the polar regions.
 These nocturnal furry mammals perform invaluable ecological roles: pollinating flowers, dispersing fruit seeds and, in their role as predators, keeping insect populations in check.
 Bats are the only true flying mammals.
 The majority of species have tropical homes.
 20 species inhabit Canada, 16 species live in B.C.
 Bat biology, ecology, behaviour (some hibernate through the cold season), habitat, and status.
 Many bats species are at risk - the primary threat is human activity.
 Tips about bat/human encounters, bat watching, rabies, and summer and winter roost habitats is included.
 Plans for a bat house are also in the brochure.

 Sarell, Michael, Luomoa, Julie.
 1994.
 Bats in British Columbia (brochure).
 Ministry of Environment

-English Name: Big Brown Bat, Spotted Bat, Western Long-eared Myotis, Hoary Bat, Yuma Myotis, Little Brown Myotis, Northern Long-eared Myotis, Western Small-footed Myotis, Pallid Bat, Fringed Myotis, Keen's Long-eared Myotis, California Myotis, Long-legged Myotis, Western Red Bat, Silver-haired Bat, Townsend's Big-eared Bat
+English Name: Big Brown Bat, Spotted Bat, Western Long-eared Myotis, Hoary Bat, Northern Long-eared Myotis, Little Brown Myotis, Yuma Myotis, Western Small-footed Myotis, Pallid Bat, Fringed Myotis, Keen's Long-eared Myotis, California Myotis, Long-legged Myotis, Western Red Bat, Silver-haired Bat, Townsend's Big-eared Bat

 To copy the URL of a document, Right Click on the document title, select "Copy Shortcut/Copy Link", then paste as needed.
 Only documents available to the public have this feature enabled.